ZanyLeonic/ZanyLeonic.github.io/README.md

-# zanyleonic.github.io
+# zanyleonic.github.io/leonic.co.uk
-Files for various projects.
-Feel free to explore ;)
+A placeholder for more to come!